manuel-serrano/hiphop/doc/api.md

 * `reinit\_func` takes a JavaScript function, that return a value that initializes the signal.

-# Expressions
+# Expressions and guards

 ## Standard expressions

+Standard expressions can be use as guard.
+The guard is true if the value returned by the evaluation of the expression is true, according to JavaScript conventions (so, it can be any value different that `false`, `null`, `0` or `undefined`).
+Except for emission statements and Atom statement, any other use of expression is as guard.

+## Counter expressions

 ## Signal accessors

-Signal accessors are used to give the value or the presence of a signal as argument of an expression function.
-Hiphop.js runtime ensure the correct scheduling of the program (the expression evaluation will wait for the emitters of a signal in case of signal access).
+Signal accessors allows to get the state or the value of a signal in an Hiphop.js expression.
+Using theses accessors ensure that the Hiphop.js runtime will correctly schedule the access to the signal (e.g. read the value only when all emission instruction has been executed).

 **Warning**: a Hiphop.js signal must be used **only** on expression arguments.